IceDefcon/K64F.FreeRTOS/README.md

-# GCC Blinky Example for K64F Board
+# Blinky for K64F Board
 # Driven by the MIT FreeRTOS

 System has been build from a combination of repositories: